An Inclusive December Classroom

 • What hopes do you have for the end of this semester/quarter?

 Model this!
-Respond to the journal prompts on your own and share your responses and your thinking with your students!
-So let’s say you love all things Christmas (no shame–I do too!) …pajamas, movies, sweaters, the hustle and bustle in stores, baking with the family–share those things!
-Students will see how much joy it brings you to share about how you move through this month.
+Respond to the journal prompts independently and share your responses and thoughts with your students!
+So let's say you love all things Christmas (no shame–I do too!) …pajamas, movies, sweaters, the hustle and bustle in stores, baking with the family–share those things!
+Students will see how much joy sharing how you move through this month brings you.
 As the teacher, what are you proud of this year?
 SHARE.
 WITH.
 YOUR.
 CLASS!
-Modeling this makes it safe for them to share about their experiences as well–even when they aren’t the same as yours.
+Modeling this makes it safe for them to share their experiences, even when they aren't the same as yours.

 Understanding and accepting that we're not the same is when the beauty happens.

-It’s also super important to be prepared for students to not be joyful about this time of year–at all.
-Depending on the climate of your classroom culture will determine how much or how little students want to name and share.
+It's also important to note that students are not joyful during this time of year.
+Your classroom culture will determine how much or how little students want to name and share.

 Whole-class discussion

-• Lead a discussion on what it would look like to have an end of year celebration that’s inclusive–you’ll be surprised as to what ideas students come up with!
+• Lead a discussion on what it would look like to have an inclusive end-of-year celebration–you'll be surprised by what ideas students come up with!

 Previous